gosuri/noop/README.md

 # noop

-An empty repo used for testing git ops
+an empty repo used for testing git ops -- avoid rebasing